Evolution

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.

 Britannica School from EPIC has a special section on biographies of famous people.
 You can search using the biographies link or use the search feature.
+You may need to log in.

-Select Middle and type 'Charles Darwin' into the search box.
+Enter they keywords 'Charles Darwin' into the search box.

 Remember to explore the Related Resources, Images and Videos listed on this page to know more about this topic.